soranoo/next-css-obfuscator/README.md

 ## 🤝 Contributing

 Contributions are welcome!
 If you find a bug or have a feature request, please open an issue.
 If you want to contribute code, please fork the repository and run `npm run test` before submit a pull request.

+## 🏛️ Commercial Usage

+#### Individual🕺
+Are you using this package for a personal project?
+That's great!
+You can support us by starring this repo on Github ⭐🌟⭐.

+#### Organization 👯‍♂️
+Are you using this package within your organization and generating revenue from it?
+Fantastic!
+We depend on your support to continue developing and maintaining the package under an MIT License.
+You might consider showing your support through [Github Sponsors](https://github.com/sponsors/soranoo).

 ## 📝 License